-As required under the NASDAQ Stock Market ("NASDAQ") listing standards, our Board annually determines each director's independence.
-The NASDAQ listing standards provide that a director of a business development company is considered to be independent if he or she is not an "interested person" of ours, as defined in Section 2(a) (19) of the 1940 Act.
+As required under the NASDAQ Global Select Market ("NASDAQ") listing standards, our Board annually determines each director's independence.
+The NASDAQ listing standards provide that a director of a business development company is considered to be independent if he or she is not an "interested person" of ours, as defined in Section 2(a)(19) of the 1940 Act.
 Section 2(a)(19) of the 1940 Act defines an "interested person" to include, among other things, any person who has, or within the last two years had, a material business or professional relationship with us.

 Consistent with these considerations, after review of all relevant transactions or relationships between each director, or any of his or her family members, and us, our senior management and our independent registered public accounting firm, our Board has affirmatively determined that the following six directors are independent directors within the meaning of the applicable NASDAQ listing standards: Messrs.
-Adelgren, Mead, Outland, Parker and Reilly and Ms. English.
+Adelgren, Earhart, Outland, Parker and Reilly and Ms. English.
+Mr. Earhart passed away in February 2014 and therefore is no longer a director.
 In making this determination, our Board found that no director or director nominee had a material or other disqualifying relationship with us.
-Mr. Gladstone, the chairman of our Board and chief executive officer, Mr. Brubaker, our co-vice chairman, chief operating officer and secretary, Mr. Stelljes, our co-vice chairman and chief investment officer, and Mr. Dullum, a director and our president, are not independent directors by virtue of their positions as our officers and their employment by our Adviser.
+Mr. Gladstone, the chairman of our Board and chief executive officer, Mr. Brubaker, our vice chairman, chief operating officer and assistant secretary and Mr. Dullum, a director and our president, are not independent directors by virtue of their positions as our officers and their employment by our Adviser.